cnidaire/Master1_Internship/report.md

 ---
 title: "Improving the *nifH* gene reference database"
 subtitle: "Master 1 Internship"
-author: [Legrand Rémi]
+author: [Rémi Legrand]
 date: "June 9, 2023"
 keywords: [nifh gene reference database, diazotrophs]
 fontsize: 12pt
 abstract: |
     Nitrogen is a main block of life however it is a limiting resource on most ocean surfaces and hence nitrogen-fixating bacteria (diazotrophs) have a key role because they are the only lifeform that can metabolize di-nitrogen into ammonium with the Nitrogenase protein.
 By studying the populations of diazotrophs we can gain a better understanding of past, present, and future climate.
 The characterization of these populations is made using a reference database of the *nifH* gene, coding for a sub-unit of the Nitrogenase.
-However, the current database is incomplete and the annotation process result in a lot of unannotated sequences.
+However, the current database is incomplete and the annotation process results in a lot of unannotated sequences.
 We present preliminary work to automatically create a new reference database by collecting the annotated *nifH* sequences present in databases such as NCBI, UK-PROT, and Swiss-Prot.
 titlepage: true
 toc-own-page: true
 ---